maerzhase/ssr3000/README.md

 run `npm install` from within the _examples/simple_ folder

 Please note that there are two webpack-configurations (one in the root folder and one in the webpack folder).
-This is to demonstrate the usage of `ssr3000rc`.
-The server will also start on a different port and hostname when you use the Node.js API or the CLI (npm commands have cli: prefix).
+This is to demonstrate the usage of the [`.ssr3000rc`](#ssr3000rc).
+The server will also start on a different port and hostname when you use the Node.js API or the CLI (npm commands have `cli:` prefix).

 #### Start development server